skyinglyh1/cross-chain/cosmos/How_to_cross_on_cosmos.md

 ```

-### <code>lockproxy</code>模块中函数或消息
+### Messages in <code>lockproxy</code> module

 This module contains common interface for cross chain request through <code>lockproxy</code> module.
 There are two types of invokers separated by the roles.

 As the service provider or lockproxy provider, the instruction to use <code>lockproxy</code> module are the followings.
-  1. First, the lockproxy creator invoke <code>MsgCreateLockProxy</code> to create the unique `MsgCreateLockProxy` lockproxy contract.
-The `lockproxy` contract is identified by the creator account address and managed by the creator, also knowns as operator.
+  - 1. First, the lockproxy creator invoke <code>MsgCreateLockProxy</code> to create the unique <code>MsgCreateLockProxy</code> lockproxy contract.
+The <code>lockproxy</code> contract is identified by the creator account address and managed by the creator, also knowns as operator.
-  2. The operator invokes `MsgBindProxyHash` to bind current <code>lockproxy</code> contract with another lockproxy contract deployed in another blockchain.
+  - 2. The operator invokes <code>MsgBindProxyHash</code> to bind current <code>lockproxy</code> contract with another lockproxy contract deployed in another blockchain.
 Note that the operator should do bind proxy hash in other sides of blockchains.
-  3. The service provider or operator sets up the map from current asset hash (coin name or denom) to the same asset hash deployed in another blockchain.
+  - 3. The service provider or operator sets up the map from current asset hash (coin name or denom) to the same asset hash deployed in another blockchain.
 Note that the operator should do bind asset hash in other sides of blockchains.

 As the users of <code>lockproxy</code>, we can invoke <code>MsgLock</code> directly to send cross chain request.
-The precondition is that cross chain requester should make sure `MsgLock.FromAddress` have enough balance of coins.
+The precondition is that cross chain requester should make sure <code>MsgLock.FromAddress</code> have enough balance of coins.

 Next we explain each part of the struct in detail.